yugabyte/yugabyte-db/docs/content/stable/architecture/docdb-replication/async-replication.md

 ## Synchronous versus asynchronous replication

 YugabyteDB's [synchronous replication](../replication/) can be used to tolerate losing entire data centers or regions.
-It replicates data within a single universe spread across multiple (three or more) data centers so that the loss of one data center does not impact availability or strong consistency courtesy of the Raft consensus algorithm.
+It replicates data within a single universe spread across multiple (three or more) data centers so that the loss of one data center does not impact availability, durability, or strong consistency courtesy of the Raft consensus algorithm.

 However, synchronous replication has two important drawbacks when used this way:

 - __High write latency__: each write must achieve consensus across at least two data centers, which means at least one round trip between data centers.
-This can add tens or even hundreds of milliseconds of extra latency, which is orders of magnitude larger than the latency in non-geo-distributed universes.
+This can add tens or even hundreds of milliseconds of extra latency in a multi-region deployment.

 - __Need for at least three data centers__: because consensus requires an odd number of fault domains so ties can be broken, at least three data centers must be used, which adds operational cost.

-As an alternative, YugabyteDB provides asynchronous replication that replicates data between two or more separate universes in the background.
+As an alternative, YugabyteDB provides asynchronous replication that replicates data between two or more separate universes.
 It does not suffer from the drawbacks of synchronous replication: because it is done in the background, it does not impact write latency, and because it does not use consensus it does not require a third data center.

 Asynchronous replication has its own drawbacks, however, including:

 - __Data loss on failure__: when a universe fails, the data in it that has not yet been replicated will be lost.
-The amount depends on the replication lag, which is usually subsecond.
+The amount of data lost depends on the replication lag, which is usually subsecond.

 - __Limitations on transactionality__: Because transactions in the universes cannot coordinate with each other, either the kinds of transactions must be restricted or some consistency and isolation must be lost.

-## xCluster replication
+## YugabyteDB's xCluster replication

 xCluster replication is YugabyteDB's implementation of asynchronous replication for disaster recovery.
 It allows you to set up one or more unidirectional replication _flows_ between universes.
 Note that xCluster can only be used to replicate between primary clusters in two different universes; it cannot be used to replicate between clusters in the same universe.
 (See [universe versus cluster](../../concepts/universe#universe-vs-cluster) for more on the distinction between universes and clusters.)